-Kyoto is loaded with cheap, well-run budget accommodations, making the city a natural choice for backpackers.
+Kyoto is loaded with cheap, well-run hostels and guesthouses, making the city a natural choice for backpackers.
 Here’s a list of the best hostels and guesthouses in Kyoto, all of which I’ve personally inspected.

 More Kyoto Hotels info: